CNugteren/CLBlast/CONTRIBUTING.md

 Pull requests are welcome as long as they:

 * Contain unit additions or modifications
-* Follow the CLBlast coding style, which is loosely based on the [Google C++ style guide](https://google-styleguide.googlecode.com/svn/trunk/cppguide.html) and the Effective C++ books by Scott Meyers.
-We use a tab-size of 2 spaces and a max-width of 100 characters.
+* Follow the CLBlast coding style as defined in the `.clang-format` file.
+It can be automatically applied by running `clang-format -i some_modified_file.cpp`.
 * Are made against the `master` branch.